-The pictures in the lower margin of the screen represent the tools and storage devices available.
-They are called icons.
+The pictures at the bottom of the screen represent the tools, applications and storage devices available.
+The pictures are called icons.
 The area they occupy is called the icon bar.

 (Your icon bar may have more icons on the lefthand side - see overleaf).